-Running through spreadsheets, tables and paper reports are a thing of the past.
+Running through spreadsheets, tables, and paper reports is a thing of the past.
 As we have all experienced, studying rows and columns of data to unearth meaning can get daunting.
 This is where data visualization steps in.
-To achieve higher efficiencies and to keep up with the rising competition, companies need to empower relevant personnel by providing access to its data in understandable formats and impart the expertise to crunch that data, in order to eventually derive actionable insights.
+To achieve higher efficiencies and to keep up with the rising competition, companies need to empower relevant personnel by providing access to their data in understandable formats and impart the expertise to crunch that data, in order to eventually derive actionable insights.
 This post will answer all the questions that you may have about creating dashboards.

 What has changed in business intelligence over the years?

 The need for analysis and easier ways to access data have been ongoing endeavors for humanity.
 The BI space has seen an incredible rise in the past few years with the prevalence of cloud computing and proliferation of mobile devices.
 Here, we will see the three waves of business intelligence over the years.

 1st wave – Technical (IT to end user)

 The first wave of business intelligence consisted of the end user requesting the IT department for reports.
 Any changes, updates would take effort and time and would make it difficult to reflect changes to varying departments.

 2nd wave – Self-service (Analyst to end user)

 The second wave introduced analysts who eased the role of IT resulting in more teams gaining access to business intelligence as data insights became even more prevalent.

 The third wave, with Power BI, empowers everyone in the company with the ability to gather reports using intuitive and sharable dashboards.

 What makes Power BI the ideal data visualization tool?